 Invert this condition: Select if you want the condition to be the opposite of your selection.

 Add a condition: Click to add an additional condition.

 Action: Select an action from the list and enter its required information.
+For information about specific actions, see Get started with rules for events.

 Recipients